 Original news and analysis from veteran journalists—straight to your inbox every weekday morning.
 (This newsletter is free now, but will soon be available only to subscribers.)

-The goal of the bill is to reduce the financial burdens facing the legal, above-board businesses, and therefore suppress the black market so it competes less with the legal market.
+The goal of the bill is to reduce the financial burdens facing the legal, above-board businesses, and therefore suppress the illicit market so it competes less with the legal market.
 (If we need to state the obvious: illicit cannabis businesses aren’t paying taxes of any kind or fielding “compliance costs” like license fees.)

 The state brought in less cannabis-related tax revenue last year than expected; in the first six months alone, California was about $100 million under projections “largely due to the exorbitant taxes placed on the industry coupled with very limited access to banking,” the treasurer’s office noted in a release.